Donald exits, Mahan and Poulter advance

 Nicknamed the 'Belgian Bomber' because of his power hitting, Colsaerts will next face American Matt Kuchar, who beat Spaniard Sergio Garcia 2&1 in a closely contested match between two Ryder Cup players.

-"I had seven birdies, no bogeys, and when you play like that, and you don't give your opponent anything, then obviously it's going to be a tough day for him," said matchplay specialist Poulter with a smile.
+"I had seven birdies, no bogeys, and when you play like that, and you don't give your opponent anything, then obviously it's going to be a tough day for him," matchplay specialist Poulter said with a smile.

 Defending champion Hunter Mahan never trailed on the way to a commanding 4&3 win against South African Richard Sterne and he will take on Germany's Martin Kaymer in the next round.